-- 1964: President Johnson reported that North Vietnam patrol boats torpedoed the USS Maddox and USS Turner Joy in the Gulf of Tonkin.
+- 1964: President Lyndon B. Johnson reported that North Vietnam patrol boats torpedoed the USS Maddox and USS Turner Joy in the Gulf of Tonkin.
 Congress authorized U.S. military involvement in the Vietnam conflict.
 There were 23,300 troops in Vietnam.

 - 1965: President Johnson increased troops to 184,300.